biocore/empress/README.md

 ```
 ![empress_plain](docs/moving-pictures/img/empress_plain.png)

 The starting plot is a simple unrooted tree which has all the normal properties of a phylogenetic tree.
-The outermost “tips” of the tree are referred to as “leafs”, “terminal nodes”, or “external nodes” and here represent a unique ASV.
+The outermost “tips” of the tree are referred to as “leaves”, “terminal nodes”, or “external nodes” and here represent a unique ASV.
 The line connected to this external node is referred to as a “branch”.
 A branch connects two or more nodes, in this case an external node to an internal node.
 These internal nodes represent a divergent point between nodes and the branch length represents the evolutionary distance between divergence points.
 You can use your mouse’s scroll wheel to zoom in and out, and click and drag anywhere on the plot to move the display to take a closer look at the various tree components.
 On the top-right we see a display menu with several subcategories that allow us to customize the plot.
 We will explore these options in more detail below.